 For example, you could buy a certification kit and then hire a consultant to jump start your implementation.
 You could also write your own documentation and then get a consultant to examine it remotely for ISO compliance.
 These days it's even possible to get consultants to do remote internal audits.
 The possibilities aren't endless, but there's certainly a lot to think about before getting started.
-See which ISO 9001 implementation tasks can be outsourced to get a better idea of what's possible.
+Take a look at typical implementation scenarios to get a better idea of what's possible.

 Choosing an ISO 9001 consultant or a DIY kit, combining both approaches or doing it all alone, is a decision that depends on your company's situation.
-No matter which option you choose, it's possible to achieve excellent results.
+We offer a free tool that will help you decide.
+And remember, no matter which option you choose, it's possible to achieve excellent results.
 Contact us anytime and have our experts evaluate your situation and plot a path to success.

 If you enjoyed this article, subscribe for updates